james3494/users_microservice/README.md

  - way of sharing validation between front and back end
  - move out validation to a seperate module and have functions return something more useful

- - change sessions to return just a status then another endpoint to get info (more of a todo for gateway)

  - add / remove friend functionality
  - delete user functionality? (would be useful for testing)
  - create a ping endpoint

  - look into whether the correct headers are being used

- - change admin from groups to an object called admin with Booleans. eg admin = { user: true }

  - tidy up filtering users